jenineharris/foundation-biostat-2020/README.md

 ### IX.
 COURSE OUTLINE AND GRADING

-During the course you will earn points by completing peer reviews, individual challenges, book club, an individual project, and a final exam.
-Five percent of your grade is also based on professionalism which includes overall professionalism and participation in the group work for book club.
+During the course you will earn points by completing individual projects and a book club discussion with a group.
+Five percent of your grade is also based on professionalism which includes participation in the course Discussion Board and/or the zoom room along with the group work for book club.
 Your book club teammates and TA will be consulted in the calculation of the professionalism grade.
-At the end of the course, the percent you have earned will translate into a letter grade.
+At the end of the course, the percent you have earned from the individual projects, book club, and professionalism will translate into a letter grade.
 Note that your final score is not rounded up, so you have to reach at least the percentage shown to earn the grade.

-#### A typical day:
+#### What will happen during scheduled class time each week:

-* Individual appointments (1 hour) [only people with appointments attend this]
+* Individual appointments (1 hour)
+    + Only people with appointments attend this, sign up for appointments on the course discussion board
+    + Highly recommend at least 2 individual appointments per semester
 * Check-in/warm-up/Q&A (1 hour)
+    + zoom in to class to discuss previous exercises, ask questions
 * Work time for challenges (1 hour)
+    + zoom in to class to work in a zoom room with a few others on the week's exercises
+    + Dr. Harris will go from zoom room to zoom room to answer questions and help out
+    + Laura will be available for one-on-one meetings during this time at her zoom room

 #### Weighting: